dotnet-websharper/core/docs/Remoting-CSharp.md

 Remote methods are exposed as http endpoints, so any security measures have to be integrated into the method body itself.
 `WebSharper.Web.Remoting.GetContext().UserSession` exposes some utilities for tracking users.
 This uses `System.Web.Security.FormsAuthentication` on the server and cookies in the browser.
+[See here](WebContext.md) for more information.

 ```csharp
 [Remote]